fbpx

 Online routing apps

-There are multiple mapping apps available, which generally let you choose between ‘easy’, ‘moderate’ or ‘fast’ journeys.
-The names used vary between platforms but broadly they are supposed to give you three options: a gentle quiet route which may be longer; the quickest and shortest route which may take in the busiest roads, and then something in-between.
+There are multiple mapping apps available, which generally let you choose between ‘easy’, ‘moderate’ or ‘fast’ journeys: the idea is they give you a gentle quiet route which may be longer; the quickest and shortest route which may take in the busiest roads, and then something in-between.
 It’s worth comparing each route and looking for bits you know before deciding.
+Remember these are put together by algorithms and they don’t necessarily know the best route.
+Experience will teach you the best way and which apps suit you.

 • Komoot spans adventure trails and cycling around the UK, but the city sections are good too.